tanker327/StudyNote/Front-end-interview.md

   * Profiler, JSPerf, Dromaeo
 * If you could master one technology this year, what would it be?
 * What are the differences between Long-Polling, Websockets and SSE?
+  * Long-polling. client send a request to server and server will waiting and reply until get some new.
+  * Websocket: client and server can communicat with each other
+  * SSE: server send event. client send one request and server keep send responses back once have new.
 * Explain the importance of standards and standards bodies.
 * What is FOUC?
 How do you avoid FOUC?
+  * A flash of unstyled content (FOUC) is an instance where a web page appears briefly with the browser's default styles prior to loading an external CSS stylesheet, due to the web browser engine rendering the page before all information is retrieved.
+  *
 * Do your best to describe the process from the time you type in a website's URL to it finishing loading on your screen.

 ####[[⬆]](#toc) <a name='html'>HTML Questions:</a>